Adjusting for informative cluster size in pseudo-value based regression approaches with clustered time to event data: Simulation studies

 \subsubsection{Simulation scenario 1: Informative cluster sizes}

 Panels (A) and (B) of Figure \ref{fig: pow_LN30} show the power curves for testing $\text{H}_0: \delta_1 = 0$ for the cases with and without step-1 corrected marginal estimators, respectively.
 In both cases, the GEE led to tests that were more biased than the CWGEE, rejecting the null hypothesis in about half the number of instances where the null hypothesis was true.
 With an increasing number of clusters, the CWGEE led to tests that roughly maintained the nominal size.
 In particular, for $m=200$, a computed 95\% confidence interval based on the 1,000 Monte Carlo iterations included the nominal size.

-Further, panels (A) and (B) of Figure \ref{fig: bias_LN30} shows the boxplots of the absolute estimation errors of $\beta_1$ for the cases with and without the step-1 corrected marginal estimators, respectively.
-For each state, the variability of the estimation errors from both models is comparable; albeit, the median of the errors is lower for the CWGEE models.
+Further, Table \ref{tab: bias_LN30} shows the simulation results with respect to the estimation of $\beta_1$.
+Regardless of step-1 correction, when compared to the CWGEE model, the GEE yield estimates that were more biased and with poorer coverage probabilities.

 The simulation experiments show that one obtains correct inferential results for the pseudo-value regression analysis of clustered data with ICS by utilizing appropriate weights in the estimating equations.
 In either case where the starting marginal estimators of the SOPs were weighted or not, the CWGEE led to valid results.
 The findings reported here are consistent with results for other simulation parameters presented in the supplementary material.
+In addition, we observe that the coverage probabilities for the CWGEE model for certain simulation instances were slightly biased.
+The model bias in such instances may be due to the pseudo-value approximation at a single time point, however, appropriate reweighting for ICS alleviates this bias.
+Further reduction of the bias can be attained when inference is based on the pseudo-values are calculated at a set of multiple time points that span the distribution of the transition time scale (see Section \ref{sec: multipleTPS}).